Ian P. Griffin: Significant achievements

 However the Mars-crossing asteroid 4995 Griffin is unrelated to him, as it was named after Griffin Swanson the son of its discoverer Steven Roger Swanson.

+Awards and honours

 In 2015, Griffin was awarded the New Zealand Prime Minister's Science Communication Prize, worth NZD 100,000, for his work at Otago Museum.

-He was elected a Companion of Royal Society Te Apārangi in 2019.
+In 2019, Griffin was elected a Companion of Royal Society Te Apārangi.